-- Can you now draw an array in your workbook to represent the 3 different ways it was seen above? - You can then write an equation to match your picture. - What have you noticed?
+Can you now draw an array in your workbook to represent all the different ways it was seen above?
+Then write an equation to match your picture.
+What have you noticed?

 Maths - Activity 2 - Multiplication toss

 Scan the QR code for the instructions.
 If you don't have a device, follow the instructions below